 First, you could decide not to do flowers at all in some places.
 You could, for example, hire a florist for only bouquets and boutonnieres—and then do something non-floral for your centerpieces and other reception decor.

 Second, you could DIY your flowers.
 If you’re considering DIYing your flowers, I highly recommend doing it through a company that specializes in DIY flower kits, like Bloominous (#notsponsored).
-They make DIY flowers easy because they ship everything to you a few days before the wedding, and then all you have to do is put everything together.
+They make DIY flowers easy because they ship everything to you a few days before the wedding, and then all you have to do is put everything together (with help from a few friends, of course.)
 No need to run around to various grocery and craft supply stores the day before your wedding!

 Band, DJ, or DIY?
 Those are essentially your music options from most expensive to most affordable.
 If music isn’t that important to you (i.e., there isn’t going to be a ton of dancing at your reception), then I recommend DIYing your music, at least to some extent.
 You could, for example, hire a DJ only to set up the necessary audio equipment, like this article mentions.
 Then, you’d simply let one of your guests take over as DJ.